joanacruz94/task-managment-app/README.md

 - Add member to one project
 - Remove a project
 - Create a task to a project(includes a description, category, urgency and deadline), attribute to some member of project
-- Update status of task simpling dragging and drop
+- Update status of task just dragging and dropping
 - Remove a task

 ## Development: